 - Products and services – The products and services which the business is offering to the customer and which provide pain relief and gains for those customers.

-Achieving the fit between a customer and value proposition
+How do we get the fit between a customer and value proposition?

 A fit is achieved when the product solves the most significant pains and, delivers significant gains to the target customer.
 It is important to validate the hypothetical customer value proposition with real-life customer data (or with data from prospective customers if the brand is just launching).